PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 13:57:59
+Last updated: 2024-04-08 13:58:33
-Random Quote: Name one thing in this world that is non negotiable. - Walter White
+Random Quote: I'm telling you that there is. - Ulana Khomyuk